The International Certification Process

 Each product which displays the International Palm Oil Free Certification Trademark has undergone very thorough research via POFCAP’s Accreditation Programme and has been Certified Palm Oil Free (POF) and Palm Oil Derivative Free (PODF)

 There are 2 Stages in the Application Process.
 Some products will only require Stage 1, others will require Stage 2 as well.
-The process is explained briefly below but if you are a company and you would like more detailed information about our Certification Process please click APPLY NOW
+The process is explained briefly below but if you are a company and you would like more detailed information about our Certification Process please click HOW TO APPLY

 The International Palm Oil Free Certification Accreditation Programme’s (POFCAP's) Certification process has evolved over many years of research and data collection.
 It is extensive and involves thorough exploring.